core-wg/coap-pubsub/draft-ietf-core-coap-pubsub.md

 Within a topic, there is the "topic-data" topic property that contains the URI of the topic-data resource used for publishing and subscribing.
 So retrieving the topic will also provide the URL of the topic-data resource (see {{topic-get-resource}}).

-The topic-data resources use the resource type 'core.ps.data'.
+According to this specification, the topic-data resources use the resource type "core.ps.data".
+Other specifications or deployments MAY use alternative resource type values (see {{topic-properties}}).
 It is also possible to discover a list of topic-data resources, by sending a request to the collection resource with a query parameter rt=core.ps.data as shown in the example below.
 Every topic collection resource MUST support this query.

 ~~~~
    Request: